 PhD in Sanskrit Future Scope

-Upon the completion of PhD Sanskrit, students can follow the below given career paths:
+Upon the completion of a PhD in Sanskrit, students can follow the following career paths:

-- One can pursue an DSc in Sanskrit for further in depth knowledge in this field.
+- One can pursue a DSc in Sanskrit for further in-depth knowledge in this field.

-- Certification courses such as Computational Linguistics or Sanskrit Journalism can also be done for upskilling.
+- Certification courses such as Computational Linguistics or Sanskrit Journalism can also be pursued for upskilling.

 PhD in Sanskrit FAQs